SEND Information Report

 - As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.
-The school has a clear behaviour policy (see website) which is implemented constantly.
+The school has a clear behaviour policy (see website), which is implemented throughout.
 Where pupils are unable to follow this policy or require additional support with behaviour a range of measures are used to support them in adhering to the school rules.
 For some pupils, this involves alternative arrangements at key ‘trigger points’ during the day, for others this may involve a ‘time out’ arrangement enabling pupils to find a designated safe place at times of stress.
 A key focus of the school in supporting pupil’s whose behaviour challenges is to firstly understand this behaviour.
-Our focus is on proactively avoiding behaviours, deescalating emotional incidents, and supporting pupils to change their own behaviours.
+Our focus is on proactively avoiding behaviours, de-escalating emotional incidents, and supporting pupils to change their own behaviours.
 We work flexibly in response to pupil behaviour, and aim to find creative strategies to support pupils in managing their behaviour.

 - Parents/ carers are contacted and invited into school to discuss behaviour concerns.
 It is very rare that we would consider exclusion for any pupil.
 Procedures for this are outlined within the Behaviour Policy.
 We take active steps to improve attendance, including a weekly attendance award for the best attending class.
 Attendance of every child is monitored on a daily basis by the administration staff.
 Lateness and absences are recorded and reported to the Headteacher.